 So, I asked a bunch of different gardeners about what they use to keep the miniature Godzilla out of their gardens: cayenne pepper.
 Not pepper flakes: the powder.

-And, you can find it in bulk at your local dollar store.
+And, you can find it in bulk at your local dollar store or inexpensively at your local Mexican grocer.
 Sprinkle it on the bare soil-spots in your miniature garden, fairy garden, or railroad garden, and the squirrel will move on to easier digs, literally.

 And, lastly, I have heard that you can offer the squirrels something better, like sunflower seeds and refill it twice a day.
-If you’re thinking peanuts, remember that peanut shells are poisonous to dogs, and the squirrels plants them EVERYWHERE, so I don’t recommend them.
+If you’re thinking peanuts, remember that peanut shells are poisonous to dogs, and the squirrels plants them EVERYWHERE, so I don’t recommend them… but….

 But, with the cayenne pepper, especially for the miniature garden, you can really be precise as to where you sprinkle it.
-You can protect any part of the garden that you want to, with special attention to the freshly planted areas where the soil is easy to dig.
+You can protect any part of the garden that you want to, with special attention to the freshly planted areas where the soil is easy to dig in.
 The dark color of the pepper blends into the soil-color and the treatment won’t take-away from your miniature garden scene.

 Like this?
 Join us for your free Mini Garden Gazette newsletter delivered straight to your inbox almost every week – go here to fill out the form and confirm through your email.
 Our subscribers get seasonal tips and first dips on any new plants or products in our online store.
 Easy peasy.